PEM-Humboldt/biotablero-backend/README.md

 #### Config

-After you've built the image, create a copy of the [config](config/develop) file with your configuration values.
-Remember to match the config file name with the env variable set for the container at run time.
+After you've built the image, create a copy of the [config](config/default.json) file with your configuration values.

 **NOTE**: *If you change the server port in the configuration (4000 by default), you'll need to change the exposed port in the Dockerfile and rebuild the image*